na-stewart/sanic-security/README.md

 ## Two-step Verification

-Two-step verification should be integrated with other custom functionalities, such as account verification during registration.
+Two-step verification should be integrated with other custom functionalities, such as password recovery.

 * Request Two-step Verification